andrewhunter2066/uuav_rfi_responses/output/RFI_report.md

 - **SeafloorCharacterization**: Classifies seabed properties such as texture, substrate, and geomorphology.

 - **BathymetricDataProducts**: Outputs from mapping systems, including multibeam, DEMs, bathymetric grids, and surface models.

 - **QualityAndConfidence**: Standards and measures of bathymetric data reliability such as zones of confidence (ZoC), uncertainty models, and thresholds.

 - **CoverageRisks**: Identifies gaps in bathymetric coverage due to terrain shadowing or sensor limitations.

-- **SeafloorAndInfrastructure**: Links bathymetric and seafloor data to infrastructure features along a route or area of operations..
+- **SeafloorAndInfrastructure**: Links bathymetric and seafloor data to infrastructure features along a route or area of operations.

 - **SoundingOperationsQuality**: Factors affecting quality of sounding operations, including vehicle dynamics and environmental interference.

 ---